Online Multi Camera-IMU Calibration: Related Work

 The calibration of proprioceptive and exteroceptive sensors is often considered a spatial problem, where intrinsic properties are calculated separately from the extrinsic, and the main concern is in determining a translation vector and rotation matrix.
 This manifests in work where the goal is to determine these extrinsic parameters either through online or offline methods \cite{Park2012, Kroeger2019}.
-However, the calibration problem is not purely spatial, but rather \textit{temporospatial} as it is necessary to know the location, orientation, and time which a measurement was taken in order to optimally include that measurement into a localization filter.
+However, the calibration problem is not purely spatial, but rather \textit{temporospatial} inasmuch as it is necessary to know the location, orientation and time which a measurement was taken in order to properly include in a filter in an optimal way.
 As such, work has been done to more rigorously calibrate sensors temporally using both offline and online methods \cite{Kelly}.
 Additionally, the relative importance of accurate time measurements has been shown to have significant impacts on exteroceptive sensors such as cameras \cite{TriggerSync}.
 While others have solved this temporospatial calibration by including the time translation into the Kalman state vector, we propose a sub-filter methodology, that is not reliant on state updates to correct sensor timings.
-This can be applied to any sensor that cannot take advantage of closed loop synchronization systems such as Precision Time Protocol (PTP) or where hardware time synchronization is either difficult or impossible to achieve with given sensor hardware, such as sensors connected via USB \cite{Sommer2017}.
+This can be applied to any sensor that cannot take advantage of closed loop synchronization systems such as Precision Time Protocol (PTP) or where hardware time synchronization is either difficult or impossible to achieve with given sensor hardware \cite{Sommer2017}.